poostchi/num2words/README.md

 # num2words
 Number to french converter Class

-This is a javascript class that convert numbers to french words
+This is a javascript class that convert number to french words

 ---
 Usage: